shkml/shkml/README.md

 I have 3+ years of work experience as a Test Engineering Associate at Accenture in India.

-- 🔭 I’m currently working on making my resume live.
-Have been wanting to do it from a long time.
-- 🌱 I’m currently learning to improve my problem solving skills.
+- 🌱 I’m currently working on improving my problem solving skills.
 - 💬 Ask me about - my experience at UCD, My first programming language, Indian food
 - 📫 How to reach me: You could reach me [LinkedIn](https://www.linkedin.com/in/komalsharma27/) if you have any questions.
 - 😄 Pronouns: She/her